B.A., Hebrew University of Jerusalem, 1997

 Exploring Aniconism, thematic issue of Religion 47, co-edited with Mikael Aktor (2017).

-The Embodied Object in Classical Art, special issue of Art History, co-edited with Verity Platt and Michael Squire (June 2018).
+The Embodied Object in Classical Antiquity, special issue of Art History, co-edited with Verity Platt and Michael Squire (June 2018).

 Articles and Book Chapters:

 “The Greek Libation Bowl as Embodied Object”, in: The Embodied Object in Classical Antiquity special issue of Art History, Milette Gaifman, Verity Platt, and Michael Squire eds., (June 2018), 444-465.

 “Introduction: The Embodied Object” (with Verity Platt), in: The Embodied Object in Classical Antiquity, special issue of Art History, Milette Gaifman, Verity Platt, and Michael Squire eds., (June 2018), 402-419.